Ermanno de Biagi

 I've Got the Music in Me [Kiki Dee Band] (1974, 42.51) **½/½I've Got the Music in Me

 Someone to Me

 First Thing in the Morning

-Her follow-up, I've Got the Music in Me contains her career highlight in the title track, a sassy, funky piece of mid-'70s pop, displaying her soul roots for all to see.
+Her follow-up, I've Got the Music in Me, contains her career highlight in the title track, a sassy, funky piece of mid-'70s pop, displaying her soul roots for all to see.
 The rest of the album, sadly, is rather average fare, being very ordinary mainstream pop, with a largish dose of balladry which may have sounded OK at the time, but is terribly dated now.
-One 'Tron track this time, with keys man Bias Boshell (that's 'Tobias', and he was ex-fabulous British folk rockers Trees, last seen playing with the Moody Blues on a recent tour) playing flutes on Do It Right, along with real strings, to rather underwhelming effect.
+One Mellotron track this time, with keys man Bias Boshell (that's 'Tobias', ex-fabulous British folk rockers Trees, last seen playing with The Moody Blues on a recent tour) playing flutes on Do It Right, along with real strings, to rather underwhelming effect.
 Don't go out of your way, to be honest.
-Don't go even less out of your way for her biggest (as against best) hit, '76's Don't Go Breaking My Heart, a duet with Elton, and possibly one of the most irritating hits of the decade, against stiff competition.
+Don't go even less out of your way for her biggest (as against best) hit, '76's Don't Go Breaking My Heart, a duet with Elton and possibly one of the most irritating hits of the decade, against stiff competition.

 See: Elton John